alexandre-eisenmann/plato/cv.md

 I have been exposed to several programming paradigms such as imperative, object-oriented, functional programming, logical programming, constraint programming, and more.
 However, to avoid an extensive list, I would like to mention that I have been using Python for ML frameworks and JavaScript (or TypeScript) for dealing with front-end and visualizations.

-- Python (Qiskit, Tensorflow, Pytorch, FastAI, JAX)
+- Python (Langchain, Tensorflow, Pytorch, FastAI, JAX, Qiskit)
-- Javascript (React js, D3 js, Typescript)
+- Javascript (Node, React js, D3 js, Typescript)
 - Long ago: Java/Ruby/Scala/C/LISP

 ## Patents and Inventions

-- Listed as an inventor on US Patent Application 20220067454 for "Automatic Work Order Analysis", which was filed on September 2, 2020 by NBN Co Limited and other inventors.
+- Listed as an inventor on US Patent Application 20220067454 for "Automatic Work Order Analysis", which was filed on September 2, 2020 by NBN Co Limited and other inventors. https://patents.justia.com/patent/20220067454
   - Application of Computer Vision to automatic Work Order Analysis